joelhawksley/identity/talks/2021/slides.md

 ^ You can turn it on with the configuration variable X

-^ And new Rails applications have it enabled by default in local development,
+^ And new Rails applications have it enabled by default in local development

-^ otherwise it defaults to being turned off.

 ^ PAUSE